 Can my partner/child/friend/caregiver come to my appointment?

-Ideally you’ll come to your appointment alone so we can spend the valuable time we have together focusing on YOU.
-However, you may bring a friend, family member or support person with you if you need specialized assistance during your appointment.
+Yes, as long as we can spend the valuable time we have together focusing on YOU.
 Please be aware that you’ll need to lay mostly still for about 30 minutes so please don’t bring a small child without another adult present to attend to them.
 I may ask your support person to leave the room for a brief moment during the intake in case there is any sensitive information you’d like to share without them present.

 In respect for our intentions to offer high quality healthcare at affordable prices, we ask for: